eyeri91/Kimchi-Sign-Up-Form/README.md

 ## What I mainly focused

+As a consumer myself, It hasn’t always been a pleasant experience when signing in to some websites.
+Having red colored error messages hurriedly appearing on the screen can be very overwhelming.

-My main focus of this project is delivering the most positive user experience possible while consumers are completing a form so that you don't lose future customers for the service.
+Therefore, this project was designed sorely in a customer-oriented perspective, delivering the most positive user experience possible.
+A sign up form should contribute keeping future customers, not losing them.

 To acheive this, there are some points that I followed.